apache/mesos/docs/configuration/cmake.md

     <td>
       Location of the dependency mirror.
 In some cases, the Mesos build system needs to acquire third-party dependencies that aren't rebundled as tarballs in the Mesos repository.
-For example, on Windows, we must aquire newer versions of some dependencies, and since Windows does not have a package manager, we must acquire system dependencies like cURL.
+For example, on Windows, we must acquire newer versions of some dependencies, and since Windows does not have a package manager, we must acquire system dependencies like cURL.
 This parameter can be either a URL (for example, pointing at the Mesos official